Precise asymptotics of the spin $+2$ Teukolsky field in the Kerr black hole interior: Introduction

 \subsection{Rough version of the main theorem}

 This paper rigorously proves the blueshift instability on the Kerr Cauchy horizon for solutions of the spin $+2$ Teukolsky equations, by finding the precise oscillatory blow-up asymptotics of the spin $+2$ Teukolsky scalar.
-The rough version of the main result of this paper is the following, see Theorem \ref{thm:main} for the precise formulation.

-\begin{thm}[Main theorem, rough version] Assume that the Price's law polynomial lower bounds on the event horizon for solutions of the Teukolsky equations hold, as proven in \cite{pricelaw, millet}.
-Denote $\psihatp$ the spin $+2$ Teukolsky scalar obtained in a principal null frame regular on the Cauchy horizon.
+The rough version of the main result of this paper is the following, see Theorem \ref{thm:main} for the precise formulation. { \begin{thm}[Main theorem, rough version] Let $\psihatp$ be the spin $+2$ Teukolsky scalar obtained in a principal null frame regular on the Kerr Cauchy horizon, which satisfies the spin $+2$ Teukolsky equation in subextremal Kerr spacetime with $a\neq 0$, and which arises from smooth and compactly supported initial data.
 Then $\psihatp$ blows up at the Cauchy horizon, exponentially in the Eddington-Finkelstein coordinate $\ubar$, and oscillates at a frequency that blows up at the Cauchy horizon.
-More precisely, \begin{enumerate} \item the amplitude $|\psihatp|$ is proportionnal to $\Delta^{-2}(u,\ubar)/\ubar^7$, \item the oscillation frequency blows-up like $\log(r-r_-)$. \end{enumerate}
+More precisely, we have the following precise asymptotic behavior near $\ch$: